Skip to main content

 Use cases

-• All cases when you need to parse Rambler.
+• All cases when you need to parse Rambler search results

-• Specify queries in the same way as in the Rambler search.
-For example, you need only links from one site, without anchors and snippets.
-Enter:
+Specify queries just as in Rambler search.
+For example, if you only need links from one site.
+Enter in the queries field:

 Query substitutions

-You can use built-in macros to multiply queries, for example, we want to get a very large database of forums, specify several basic queries in different languages:
+You can use built-in macros for query multiplication, for example, if we want to get a very large database of forums, we will specify several main queries in different languages:

 forum